hicksjoseph/CloudCoreo/pages/mydoc/mydoc_rds-db-publicly-accessible.md

 [https://aws.amazon.com/rds/faqs/](https://aws.amazon.com/rds/faqs/)

 ### Suggested Action
-Consider whether the affected RDS database should be publicly accessible to the world.
-If not, modify the option which enables your RDS database to become publicly accessible and/or configure Security Groups.
+Consider whether the affected RDS database should be Publicly Accessible to the world.
+If not, modify the option which enables your RDS database to become Publicly Accessible and/or configure Security Groups.
 "Security groups control the access that traffic has in and out of a DB instance.
 Three types of security groups are used with Amazon RDS: DB security groups, VPC security groups, and EC2 security groups.
 In simple terms, a DB security group controls access to a DB instance that is not in a VPC, a VPC security group controls access to a DB instance (or other AWS instances) inside a VPC, and an EC2 security group controls access to an EC2 instance.
 [http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html
 ](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html)